Spaces of tight contact structures in dimension 3: Eliashberg-Mishachev and Giroux Theorems.

-It turns out that $G_1$ is just an embedded Legendrian graph inside $(M^3,\xi)$.
-Thus, an small regular neighbourhood of $G_1$ is an embedded handlebody in $M$.
-We will say that $\Op(G_1)$ is a \em Giroux handlebody \em of $(M,\xi)$.
-The main result in this Section is that, in some sense, all the interesting Contact Topology of a tight contact $3$-fold $(M,\xi)$ is captured by $G_1$.
+Let $(M^3,\xi)$ be a compact contact $3$-manifold equipped with a contact cell decomposition.
+Denote by $G_i\subseteq (M,\xi)$ the $i$-skeleton.
+It turns out that the Giroxu $1$-skeleton $G_1$ is just an embedded Legendrian graph inside $(M^3,\xi)$, called \em Giroux $1$-skeleton. \em In this Subsection we show that, in some sense, all the interesting Contact Topology of a contact $3$-fold $(M,\xi)$ is captured by $G_1$.
+Let $GH_1$ be the Giroux handlebody associated to $G_1$.
+It follows that $(GH_1,\xi)$ and $(GH_2,\xi)=(\overline{M\backslash GH_1},\xi)$ provides a Heegaard splitting of $(M,\xi)$ in which each handlebody is standard.
+See \cite{ColinBourbaki,GirouxICM}.
+As a consequence of Theorem \ref{thm:StandardHandlebody} we conclude

-It is well known that any compact contact $3$--manifold admits a contact cell decomposition.
-It is also possible to construct the decomposition in such a way that it contains a prescribed Legendrian link in the $1$--skeleton.
-In this case we say that the contact cell decomposition is \em adapted \em to the Legendrian link.
-We are going to use this fact only in $(\NS^3,\xi_\std)$ so we will provide a proof: